jackfranklin/jackfranklindotcodotuk/src/site/blog/2021-03-09-comparing-react-to-svelte.md

 should run to time and not get de-prioritised by the browser.

-Therefore, in my `Tracker` component, I need to instantiate a web worker, send it messages and recieve data (such as time remaining) back.
-This is one area where I found React more "admin heavy" than Svelte; because React components are re-executed everytime the component re-renders, you can easily end up with thousands of workers being created!
+Therefore, in my `Tracker` component, I need to instantiate a web worker, send it messages and receive data (such as time remaining) back.
+This is one area where I found React more "admin heavy" than Svelte; because React components are re-executed every time the component re-renders, you can easily end up with thousands of workers being created!
 It's essential to use [useRef](https://reactjs.org/docs/hooks-reference.html#useref) to avoid this problem by maintaining a reference to the worker that you've created.